dbpprt/dieter/README.md

 ---

-Built with ❤️ using Python, OmniParser, and Apple Vision Framework
+Built with ❤️ by Claude using Python, OmniParser, and Apple Vision Framework